Valephnull/RFF-2.0/README.md

 * Newton-Raphson Zooming menu - basically Kalles Fraktaler's Newton-Raphson menu
 * Auto Exploration menu - basically Fractal eXtreme's menu but better, and with more features
-* Autosave - If a crash happens, you can get back to that location next time you launch RFF-EXP.
-This is by far, my favorite feature
+* Autosave - If a crash happens, you can get back to that location next time you launch RFF-EXP
+* Render Pool - Render RFF keyframe sequences on multiple computers

 ## Installation